The Unspoken Costs of Neglecting Facebook Marketing Efforts

 Additionally, people are interested in communicating with brands via Facebook.
 They want to see what you post and ask questions about products.
 Occasionally, they like to share content with others.
 By forgoing any Facebook marketing efforts (or even having a Facebook profile at all), you risk losing this possible sense of community.

 For example, visit Trustpilot on Facebook.
-The brand uses the platform to inform people about their business and promote certain features of their services.
-Additionally, they go above and beyond to respond to comments that don’t have anything to do with their company.
-They talk about summertime, donuts, and other random trends.
+The brand uses the platform to inform people about its business and promote certain features of its services.
+Additionally, it goes above and beyond to respond to comments that don’t have anything to do with its company.
+It talks about summertime, donuts, and other random trends.
 The brand has built a community, not just a marketing hub.

 Trustpilot’s followers experience a personal relationship with the brand.
-If your company skips such efforts, it will certainly experience less of a connection with potential customers.
+If your company skips such efforts, it will undoubtedly experience less of a connection with potential customers.

 Your SEO Will Suffer

-Did you know even Google wants you to be active on Facebook?
-At least, it rewards websites that have marketing campaigns on Facebook by increasing their search index rankings.
+Did you know that Google even wants you to be active on Facebook?
+At least, it rewards websites with marketing campaigns on Facebook by increasing their search index rankings.
 The more people see links to your content and products, especially on social media, the more shares and traffic your website will get.
 As a result, the more Google and other search engines will (ideally) highlight your site.

-The great thing about any Facebook advertisements is they direct business back to your website.
+The great thing about any Facebook advertisement is that it directs business back to your website.
 You get to absorb all of those ad clicks as your own website traffic.

-Facebook is especially important for this aspect of social media advertising – it reaches the largest network of people on the entire planet.
+Facebook is crucial for this aspect of social media advertising – it reaches the largest network of people on the entire planet.
 If you were to skip marketing on Facebook, you’d likely struggle to increase your SEO rankings.
-This is especially true when all of your competitors are active on the social media platform.
+This is especially true when your competitors are active on social media.
 Why would Google recommend your website over another if it’s not nearly as popular with users?

 Your Competition Will Be More Visible